jkwill87/activenet-photo-sync/readme.md

 # gryph-photo-upload (GPU)

-The `gryph-photo-upload` tool can be used to batch upload client images into an [ActiveNet](http://www.activenetwork.com/solutions/active-net) system.
-In this application it was used to upload ~30,000 student and faculty images for the [University of Guelph's Athletic Department](http://gryphons.ca), however could possibly be adapted for other facilities.
+The `gryph-photo-upload` tool can be used to batch upload client images into [ActiveNet](http://www.activenetwork.com/solutions/active-net).
+It was used to upload ~30,000 student and faculty images for the [University of Guelph's Athletic Department](http://gryphons.ca), however could possibly be adapted for other facilities which use ActiveNet's backend.

 ## Requirements

-* Running Windows 7+
+* Windows 7+ (for compatibility with ActiveNet's Java applet)
 * ActiveNet added to Internet Explorer's trusted sites (see below)
 * Java installed and updated (see below)